ViscousTests/website/content/docs/health-and-longevity/cooking.md

 Chop cabbage, add water and cook with brown rice, finish with walnuts and mayonnaise.

+## Potatoes

+Poke some holes in them, and just throw them into the microwave whole for 5-8 minutes depending on size.

 ## Oats

  - 1 cup rolled oats